Nikhil-Js6/tradingQuerySol/README.md

     For finding the % difference between two different prices of a security.
     You can find what will be the price of a security after a given Change in it's price( in % ).

+    copy and paste the link in your terminal: git clone git@github.com:Nikhil-pahal-js/tradingQuerySol.git
     Just clone it in your Directory and run with python, Using the command "python fi.py".